Cadet (genealogy): Etymology

 Younger sons from Gascon families were apparently commonly sent to the French court to serve as officers; as a rule, non-heirs from the European nobility sought careers in the military or the clergy.

 Usage

 As an adjective, "cadet" is used to signify a junior branch of a family.
 Thus, the Orléans line was a cadet branch of the Bourbon family, which itself was a cadet branch of the House of Capet.
+Younger sons of German nobles would similarly establish cadet branches and hold lands in fief from the senior branches of the line.

 For the status as such, the noun cadency exists, as in the heraldic term mark of cadency, for a feature which distinguishes a cadet son's coat of arms from the father's which is passed on unaltered only to the (usually firstborn) heir.

 Military has been the traditional career choice of the nobility throughout the centuries, and it has been customary that the firstborn son inherited the title, lands and possessions, while the younger sons of a noble family went to the military, often to be trained as officers.
 Hence the meaning "cadet branch" for a junior branch of a family and the term "cadet" for an officer trainee.